Mabul Island: History

-The history of Mabul island is still unclear and only based on oral stories and various event in Sabah history.
-Mabul island used to be under the influence of Brunei Sultanate before the island along with some part of North Borneo (Sabah) was supposedly transferred to Sulu Sultanate after the kingdom helps the former during Chermin War.
+The history of Mabul island is still unclear and only based on oral stories and various events in Sabah history.
+Mabul Island used to be under the influence of the Brunei Sultanate before the island, along with some part of North Borneo, was supposedly transferred to the Sulu Sultanate after the kingdom assisted the former during the Chermin War.
 Under the Sulu Sultanate, followers of Sulu Datu like the Bajau start to settle on the island to exploit the marine resources of the island.
-This island also become a stopping point for fisherman who harvest turtle eggs in Sipadan island.
+This island also became a stopping point for fisherman who harvest turtle eggs in Sipadan island.
 The island later on was controlled by the British North Borneo Chartered Company (BNBCC) which had a territorial dispute with the Dutch East Indies.
-The British argue that they gain control of this island through the 1878 Cession/Permanent Lease Agreement with Sulu Sultanate while the Dutch state that Mabul along with island around it are under the control of Bulungan Sultanate (which are under control of the Dutch).
-To settle this, the British and the Dutch signed the Anglo-Dutch Convention 1891 where Mabul become one of the island under the British control.
+The British argue that they gain control of this island through the 1878 Cession/Permanent Lease Agreement with the Sulu Sultanate, while the Dutch state that Mabul, along with the islands around it, are under the control of the Bulungan Sultanate (which was under the control of the Dutch).
+To settle this, the British and the Dutch signed the 1891 Anglo-Dutch Convention where Mabul became under British control.
 Under the British, not much importance was given to Mabul island due to the colonial policy of that time which favoured land-based economy compared to maritime-based economy.

-After Sabah achieved its independence through the formation of Malaysia in 1963, this island became the attention of the local inhabitants where Bajau from mainland Sabah start to resettle on this island and also the arrival of Suluk and Bajau Laut immigrants from Southern Philippines due to the Moro Conflict happening in their homeland.
-Moreover, the island start to receive global attention after it along with Sipadan island and Kapalai Reef was designated as the world greatest diving destination.
+After Sabah achieved its independence through the formation of Malaysia in 1963, this island became the attention of the local inhabitants where Bajau from mainland Sabah started to resettle on this island and also the arrival of Suluk and Bajau Laut immigrants from the Philippines due to the Moro Conflict.
+Moreover, the island began to receive global attention after it ,along with Sipadan island and Kapalai Reef, was designated as the world's greatest diving destination.
 The island play a role in marine-based eco-tourism industry development of Sabah especially after the tour operators of Sipadan island was ordered to move their business to Mabul during 2004.